A Canonical Construction of the Extended Hilbert Space for Causal Fermion Systems: Preliminaries

 The connection between symmetries and conservation laws made by Noether's theorem extends to causal fermion systems~\cite{noether}.
 However, the conserved quantities of a causal fermion system have a rather different structure, being formulated in terms of so-called surface layer integrals.
 A {\em{surface layer integral}} is a double integral of the form

 where the two variables~$x$ and~$y$ are integrated over~$\Omega$ and its complement, and~$(\cdots)$ stands for variational derivatives acting on the Lagrangian.
 Since in typical applications, the Lagrangian is small if~$x$ and~$y$ are far apart, the main contribution to the surface layer integral is attained when both~$x$ and~$y$ are near the boundary~$\partial \Omega$.
 With this in mind, a surface layer integral can be thought of as a ``thickened'' surface integral, where we integrate over a spacetime strip of a certain width.
-For systems in Minkowski space, the length scale of this strip is the Compton scale~$m^{-1}$.
+For systems in Minkowski space, constructed of solutions of the Dirac equation of mass~$m$ (for details see for example~\cite[Section~1.2]{cfs} or~\cite[Section~5.5]{intro}), the length scale of this strip is the Compton scale~$m^{-1}$.
 For more details on the concept of a surface layer integral we refer to~\cite[Section~9.1]{intro}.

 There are various Noether-like theorems for causal fermion systems, which relate symmetries to conservation laws (for an overview see~\cite{osi} or~\cite[Chapter~9]{intro}).
 The conserved quantity of relevance here is the commutator inner product (for more details see~\cite[Section~9.4]{intro} or~\cite[Section~5]{noether} and~\cite[Section~3]{dirac}): The causal action principle is invariant under unitary transformations of the measure~$\rho$, i.e.\ under transformations